Stoney 142, 143, 144

 Stoney 142, 143, 144 is an Indian reserve of the Stoney Nakoda First Nation, comprising Bearspaw, Chiniki, and Wesley First Nations in Alberta, located between the Municipal District of Bighorn No. 8 and Rocky View County.
-The largest community of the Nakoda people, it is 56 kilometers west of Calgary.
+The largest community of the Nakoda people, it is 56 kilometres west of Calgary.

 The community is spread along both sides of the Trans-Canada Highway, east of Banff National Park and north of Kananaskis Improvement District.
 In addition to Kananaskis, it is also bordered by Bighorn No. 8, Rocky View County, and the town of Cochrane.
 By land area, it is the third-largest Indian reserve in Canada (after Blood 148 and Siksika 146, both also in Alberta).

 According to the Canada 2011 Census: